with Mrs Barber, Mrs Smith, Ms Fretwell , Mrs Brittle & our PGCE student Mr Lambie

 with Mrs Barber, Mr Lambie, Mrs Smith, Ms Fretwell & Mrs Brittle

-I hope that you have all had a lovely Easter holiday and you are ready for another exciting term in Class 4JB!
+I hope that you are all enjoying a lovely Easter holiday and you are ready for another busy and exciting term in Class 4JB!
 This term there will be plenty of exciting things to look forward to.
-Our main topic this term is geography based where we will be learning all about 'How Green was our Valley’.
-This will include a trip to Castleton later in the term.
+Our main topic this term is geography based where we will be learning all about rainforests.
+Our classroom book area has already been transformed into a hot, tropical rainforest-but watch out for the snakes!

-You will be taking a letter home with you about homework in 4JB and this includes: Reading 5 times per week to take part in our reading quest, learning a times table given to you by Mrs Barber (children are expected to know all of their times tables confidently by the end of Y4) learning weekly spellings and activities related to our topics which are handed in on a fortnightly basis.
+You will be taking a letter home with you about homework in 4JB and this includes: Reading, learning a times table given to you by Mrs Barber (children are expected to know all of their times tables confidently by the end of Y4) learning weekly spellings and activities related to our topics which are handed in on a fortnightly basis.
 Homework standards have always been very high in 4JB and I'm sure you will also do a fantastic job with this too!